Couple of years ago I vowed never to use toddler reins again.

 Coinciding with Max’s acts of independence I’ve been seeing these extremely cute animal daysacks on other toddlers.
 The toddlers were so happy to be on reins which attached their little rucksacks to their parents; safely, protected.
 I needed one of those!

-After some research I found the these daysacks were made by LittleLife, a favourite brand of ours.
+After some research, I found these daysacks were made by LittleLife, a favourite brand of ours.
 (Our LittleLife Arc travel cot has served us well for years.)

 The hardest thing was choosing the design.
-If you haven’t spotted them in kids, just check out their website, they are all so incredibly cute!
+If you haven’t spotted these backpacks on kids, they are incredibly cute!

-We ended up going with the shark, because it had an attached hood too.
+We ended up going with the shark design, because it had an attached hood too.

-For our little and big outings the daysack perfect for putting in his waterbottle, a snack and maybe a toy. ( Once or twice he has even carried his own nappy and a travel pack of wet wipes in there, when we’ve just nipped to the playground at the end of the street. )
+For our little and big outings the daysack perfect for putting in Max’s water bottle (250ml/ 8.5oz) , a snack and a fruit, a light raincoat and maybe a small toy.
+(Once or twice he has even carried his own nappy and a travel pack of wet wipes in there. )

 The rucksack is sized well for a 18 month to 3 year olds*.
 The shoulder straps adjust easily.

-However, I have failed with the reins again!
-Max just won’t tolerate them, even if they are loosely connecting me to him.
+Despite all the benefits of the toddler backpack, I have failed with the reins again!
+Max just won’t often tolerate them, even if they are loosely connecting me to him.
 (If I’m honest, I think we started using it too late.
-Max had the experienced freedom to run when he is not asked to hold my hand.)
-Luckily the reins unclip and can be tucked away in the compartment with the hood.
+Max had the experienced freedom to run when he is not asked to hold my hand.
+And to be fair to him, he is relatively good at listening to me saying when it is dangerous to let go.)
+Luckily, the reins unclip and can be tucked away in the compartment with the hood, but still provide me with a grab-hold.

 The other feature that has not worked for us is the hood: Max just won’t tolerate it beyond a couple of seconds.
-To be fair to him the elastic on the hood does seem a bit tight. … and that is probably the only flaw I can find with this product.
+The elastic on the hood does seem a bit tight. … and that is probably the only flaw I can find with this product.

 This week is Child Safety week.
 Reading different articles on the topic prompted me to write the review about LittleLife’s toddler daysack.